wcm-io-devops/conga-aem-plugin/src/site/markdown/usage.md

 ### CONGA Maven AEM Plugin

+This is an AEM-specific CONGA plugin for Maven, not to be mixed up with the generic CONGA plugin for Maven which is used to generate the configuration.

-The CONGA AEM Maven plugin is provided which allows to deploy a bunch of AEM packages processed by CONGA to an AEM instance.
-To operate the configuration has to be generated via the CONGA Maven plugin before, and a `model.yaml` needs to be located in each node's root folder (this is activated by default).
+The CONGA AEM Maven plugin allows to deploy a bunch of AEM packages processed by CONGA to an AEM instance.
+It requires the CONGA configuration to be generated before, and a `model.yaml` needs to be located in each node's root folder (this is activated by default).

 Example for configuration the plugin in your POM: